MaastrichtU-IDS/crowdED/README.md

 ```

 Compute the crowdED methodology to get accuracy of workers and tasks selection on two stages
+#You will need to run !pip install pycm
 ```python
 import crowded.make as mk
 from pycm import *